 Hard-surfaced tables are best for shuffling and dealing.
 Bridge players often like to drink coffee while playing.
 A table cover made of cloth makes spilling coffee more likely to happen unless it’s clamped tightly on all sides.
 Smaller table mats may be better as a quick and handy reference to assist new bridge players.
 Some of my beginner groups have used them and I have also used them when we have one novice sitting in with a regular bridge group as a stop-gap measure.
 I have been told that they are fun to use with young children, to introduce them to the game quickly, but not bore them with complicated rules.

-Please note: If a group has different levels of skill and experience, it may be a good idea to ask all players if they are amenable to some players using placemats for reference.
-Some players do not have much patience when someone constantly delays the bidding because they are referring to “help sheets.”
-The benefit on these mats is that they are on the table and readily accessible.
+Please note: If a group has different levels of skill and experience, it may be a good idea to ask all players if they will accept the idea of some players using placemats for reference.
+It can be annoying when someone constantly delays the bidding because they are referring to “help sheets.”
+The benefit on these mats, compared to other sheets, is that they are on the table and readily accessible.

 Each placemat has two sheets (two sides if they are assembled back to back).
 The topics on Sheet 1 correspond closely with Lesson 1 on this website: Opening Points, Opening Bids (all of them in one chart!), Responding to an Opening Bid (1 of a Suit), Responding to a Major Suit Opening and Responding to a Minor Suit Opening.

 The topics on Sheet 2 are: Responding to 1NT Opening Bid (Stayman & Jacoby responses included – Lesson 2), Responding to Opening of 2♣ and 2NT (Very Strong Hands – Lesson 3), Responding to Opening Weak Bids (Lesson 4), an additional chart on how to categorize your hand to assess how high to bid, Approximate Points Needed for Game level and higher, and Blackwood and Gerber Conventions (Lessons 9 & 10).